MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 the ESPHome Builder did see it briefly and i was able to compile a firmware but not write as it dropped off so i took the firmware as a file and flashed it via USB using the ESPHome web tool. this still had the disconnecting problem.

+### treat it like a fresh dev board and build from there.

 At this point I deleted all instances of the device from HA and used the ESPHome web tool and prepare it as a brand new blank and basic ESP32 device and connected it to my wifi.

 This seemed to have the device stable on my network so i added it to home assistant and adopted it into ESPHome addon.